 It seems that there is not much a QR code can't do nowadays but here are 5 ways QR codes help enterprises and it doesn't stop there:

-QR codes in bulk are necessary for asset tracking and traceability across the supply chain.
+Bulk QR codes are necessary for asset tracking and traceability across the supply chain.
 Trying to manage thousands of QR codes separately would cause too much confusion and time wasted that could be used on other tasks.
-This enables any business to create QR codes they need to track and scale for various products and projects.
-Adding a digital identity to things makes everything flow smoother through the supply chain.
+This enables any business to generate QR codes in bulk that they will need to track and scale for various products and projects.
+Adding a digital identity to things makes everything flow more smoothly throughout the supply chain.

-Scaling campaigns is so much easier today with Supercode's analytics dashboard with scanned code tracking in real-time.
+Scaling campaigns is also so much easier now by tracking QR codes on the analytics dashboard in real-time.
 Keeping all of the QRs created in bulk for separate campaigns is easier to scale with customizable folders.